dasniko/beer-as-a-service/README.md

 The response in the browser will be

-    5 beer will be ready in 8.75 minutes
+    5 beer(s) will be ready in 8.75 minutes

 Console 1 will not print anything, but in console 2 there will be

-    BAR: Someone ordered 5 beer
+    BAR: Someone ordered 5 beer(s)